 RSM Belgium informs you

-If you would like additional information or assistance on this matter, the tax team of RSM Belgium is at your disposal ([email protected]).
+If you would like additional information on this matter or VAT assistance with the request for a waiver of VAT fines, incurred as from 1 January 2018, the tax team of RSM Belgium is at your disposal ([email protected]).

 Download our Tax Insight